top of page

 When I read the JAMA article I also wept, then immediately wrote an email of encouragement and appreciation to someone whom I perceived to be a sober sister feminist, to which Dr. Gray sent a prompt and kind reply.
 She mentioned that despite her fatigue, a specific book on hope gave her solace, one published originally in 2004 with a new preface written in 2016, Hope in the Dark by Rebecca Solnit.

-Perhaps Dr. Gray's article, the two books mentioned above, or my two additional ways, will provide solace if you, too, are seeking to get back to your energetic advocacy for feminist and humanist causes no matter if your field is in medicine, music, or politics.
+Perhaps Dr. Gray's article, the two books mentioned above, or my two additional reasons to continue my activism, will provide solace if you, too, are seeking to get back to your energetic advocacy for feminist and humanist causes no matter if your field is in medicine, music, or politics.

 "Dear Bev, After some thought, I now realize what will restore my activism on behalf of humanism and self-determination for women in this country, but it surely is not hope, of which I have none left.